While researching one natural hair care topic, I stumbled upon this question: Can fermented rice water go bad?

 To make it more interesting, I told my mom about it, and she agreed to try it.

-I was one that did everything for her the first time.
+I did everything for her the first time.
 Don’t worry; I will share her hair result soon.

 So can fermented rice water go bad?